Acupuncture improves clinical pregnancy rates of IVF

-Patients (n 258) who had been scheduled for embryo transfer embryo transfer, signed informed consent and were randomly assigned to one of 5 study treatment regimens; needle acupuncture (AC; n 53), laser acupuncture (LZ AC; n 53), sham laser acupuncture (placebo) (LZ sham; n 52), relaxation (RX; n 50), or no intervention treatment (NT; n 50).
+Patients (n 258) who had been scheduled for embryo transfer, signed informed consent and were randomly assigned to one of 5 study treatment regimens; needle acupuncture (AC; n 53), laser acupuncture (LZ AC; n 53), sham laser acupuncture (placebo) (LZ sham; n 52), relaxation (RX; n 50), or no intervention treatment (NT; n 50).

 Comparisons of various paramembryo transferers bembryo transferween groups were conducted by 2 tests and one-way ANOVAs.
 Multinomial logistic regression analysis was used to control for the potentially confounding effects of day of embryo transfer (day 3 vs.5) and number of embryos transferred which are known to relate to IVF outcome, to further analyze the impact of adjunct treatment regimens on implantation and pregnancy rates.